wilkie/blog/posts/kernels_without_abstractions_general.md

 even replace system components with their own implementations.

 In terms of performance, the exokernel has been shown to be better than stock monolithic kernels.
-For instance, the Cheetah exokernel asks the question "How can you serve files from disk over a network without copying the information?"
+For instance, the Xok exokernel asks the question "How can you serve files from disk over a network without copying the information?"
 Such a task is extremely common on the internet, yet it is impossible on conventional monolithic kernels.
 However, with